minprog/project/flask/books/books.md

 1. Start with setting up the database by implementing `import.py` (and `models.py` and `create.py`).
 Ultimately `import.py` should fill the database with book data from `books.csv`.
 To do this, recall the flights example from lecture that posed a similar challenge albeit on a different topic.
     1. First, Brian introduced `create.py` to create the database based on models from `models.py`.
 We suggest you start by copying these files from lecture.
     2. Then change `models.py` to no longer have a `Flight` and `Passenger` model, but a `Book` model instead.
 No need to worry about users and reviews just yet.
-Take a closer look at `books.csv` to figure what a `Book` should consist of.
+Take a closer look at `books.csv` to figure out what a `Book` should consist of.
     3. Go ahead and run `create.py`.
 If all goes well, run `psql books` and then `\dt` to see the newly created table.
     4. For `import.py` copy over (and rename) `import1.py` from lecture.
     5. Then modify `import.py` to read in `books.csv`, and write all books data to the database.